 Ngô is currently a BOLT resident through the Chicago Artist Coalition and recently exhibited at the Museum of Contemporary Art, Chicago in the exhibition The Making of a Fugitive (curated by Faye Gleisser), collaborative work with Hồng-Ân Trương at Newspace Center for Photography, Portland in the exhibit Hidden Assembly (curated by Yaelle Amir, recently at SPACES, Cleveland), through an exhibition at VISUAL Centre for Contemporary Art, Carlow with Orla Ryan, Alanna O’Kelly, Brian Hand (Stormy Petrel/Guairdeall), and a group exhibition at the Chicago Artist Coalition for the BOLT residency.

 Upcoming projects include All Rise (with Hồng-Ân Trương, Jina Valentine, and Heather Hart), to be presented at the University of North Carolina at Chapel Hill and the Museum of Contemporary Art, and solo exhibitions at the DePaul Art Museum (curated by Julie Rodrigues-Widholm), The Franklin (curated by Edra Soto), and the Chicago Artist Coalition in 2017.
-Speaking engagements include an event at LATITUDE, date to be announced.
-She will begin teaching in the Northwestern University Art, Theory, and Practice program in the Spring of 2017 and in residence at the Ragdale Foundation in the Summer of 2017.
-She volunteers as an educator at the South-East Asia Center, which supports refugee and immigrant populations across generations in Uptown, Chicago.
+Speaking engagements include an event at LATITUDE, and programming for her exhibition at DePaul Art Museum.
+She is in residence at the Ragdale Foundation in the Summer of 2017 and Camargo Foundation in the Spring of 2018, and volunteers as an educator at the South-East Asia Center, which supports an inter-generational population of uptown Chicago's immigrants and refugees.